dozenalist/Partitions-mod-p/README.md

 - The Definitions of Modular Forms, Integer Modular Forms, and Modular Forms Mod ℓ
   - Modular Forms are functions on the complex plane that obey a number of functional equations.
 They have a natural number weight k.
   - Integer Modular Forms are sequences to the Integers whose infinite q-series is Modular.
-They have a natural number weight k
+They have a natural number weight k.
   - Modular Forms Mod ℓ are sequences to ZMod ℓ such that there exists an Integer Modular Form that reduces to this sequence (mod ℓ).
 They have a weight that is of type ZMod (ℓ - 1).
 This is because we can only       add and subtract Modular Forms Mod ℓ whose weights are congruent mod (ℓ - 1).

 - The Definitions of addition, multiplication, and exponentiation between Modular Forms.